jmcmorris/CreaDocs/src/api/siege.io.rst

+   .. method:: clear( )

+      Clears all added inputs.

    .. attribute:: elapsed

+       |      Total time for current state

    .. attribute:: inputs

+       |      List of GameInputs for this :class:`ActionState`

    .. attribute:: isDisabled

+       |      Set to True to disable this :class:`ActionState` from checking input

    .. attribute:: isPressed

+       |      Is True when input has been recieved

    .. attribute:: justPressed

+       |      Is True on initial input.
+False when input is held down.

    .. attribute:: justReleased

+       |      Is True on intial input release, False otherwise

    .. attribute:: onChange

+       |      :class:`Event` to call on state change

 DataStream
 -----------------------------------